Croatia rocks! And rolls!

 Red Bull: “Very likely the best preview video of the World Cup track in Lošinj.
 RAW and graceful at the same time.
 Rider in the video is Jernej Cokan from team MTB Trbovlje.
 Video was shot and edited by Matevž Zupanc, MZ Pix.
 If you are a technical geek you will also like to take a closer look at the bike Jernej is riding down the track.”

 Here’s what the pros think of the Croatian World Cup DH track

-Here’s what current World Champions think of the brand new two minute World Cup track in Croatia.
+Here’s what current World Champions think of the brand new World Cup track in Croatia.
 “Bring body armour and lots of spare rims”.

 The new-for-the-World-Cup track on the Island of Lošinj in Croatia has come under some intense scrutiny.
 Basically it’s had a load of online flak for being really short and seemingly really smooth.